forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 DP.
 Similar to "416.
 Partition Equal Subset Sum". `dp[i, j]` means the ways to achieve a sum`j` using only `nums[0...i]`. `dp[i, j] = dp[i - 1, j - nums[i]] + dp[i - 1, j + nums[i]]`

+**516. Longest Palindromic Subsequence**:  Given a string s, find the longest palindromic subsequence's length in s.

+DP.
+Similar to the DP solution of "5.
+Longest Palindromic Substring".

 **518. Coin Change 2**: You are given coins of different denominations and a total amount of money.
 Write a function to compute the number of combinations that make up that amount.
 You may assume that you have infinite number of each kind of coin.

-DP. `dp[i, j]` means how many combinations there are, if amount = j and we can only use coins[0...i].
+DP. `dp[i, j]` means how many combinations there are, when amount = j and we can only use coins[0...i].
 Can be compared with "416.
 Partition Equal Subset Sum" because they can all be categorized to the Knapsack problem.
 `dp[i, j] = dp[i - 1, j] + dp[i, j - coins[i]]`

 **543. Diameter of Binary Tree**: Given a binary tree, you need to compute the length of the diameter of the tree.
 The diameter of a binary tree is the length of the **longest** path between any two nodes in a tree.
 This path may or may not pass through the root.